 The most common language spoken in Panacea is English.
 Other important languages spoken here include Slavic languages and Portuguese.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 36 residents per square mile, is less crowded than 91.5% of all U.S. neighborhoods. is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 36 people per square mile living here, this neighborhood is less crowded than 91.5% of America.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In addition, the real estate in this neighborhood consists of more mobile homes than 97.7% of all neighborhoods in America, with 39.5% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.